Adam Daghim: Club career

-Daghim became the youngest Aarhus Gymnastikforening player to play in the Danish Superliga when he made his debut in a 0–0 draw with Vejle Boldklub in April 2022.
+Daghim became the youngest AGF player to play in the Danish Superliga when he made his debut in a 0–0 draw with Vejle in April 2022.
 In the same month, he signed his first professional contract with the club.

+On 30 August 2023 it was confirmed, that Daghim had joined Red Bull Salzburg on a deal until the June 2026.
+However, the club reported that Daghim would be used as a cooperation player at FC Liefering.
+According to rumors, Daghim was sold for an amount of around €2.8 million.

+On 1 September 2025, he moved to Germany, and joined Bundesliga club VfL Wolfsburg on a one-year loan.

 International career

 Daghim is eligible to represent Denmark and Palestine at international level.